horellana/company-ghci/README.md

 If you have hoogle installed, you can press ```<f1>``` to open a buffer with the documentation of the highlighted completion candidate.

+If you have [company-quickhelp](https://github.com/expez/company-quickhelp), then a popup will appear with the documentation of the highlighted completion candidate.

 Images
 ------
 ![Screenshot](img.png)